tmenier/flurl-site/content/docs/error-handling.md

 url.AllowAnyHttpStatus().GetAsync();
 ```

-The pattern in the first example is fairly self-explanatory: allowed characters include digits, commas for separators, hyphens for ranges, and wildcards `x` or `X` or `*`.
-The syntactic rules are the same for `Settings.AllowedHttpStatusRange`.
-One difference is that the request-level settings are _additive_, so for example you don't have to include `2XX` in the request-level pattern if it's already allowed per the settings.
+The pattern in the first example is fairly self-explanatory.
+Allowed characters include digits, commas for separators, hyphens for ranges, and wildcards `x` or `X` or `*`.
+These syntax rules are the same for `Settings.AllowedHttpStatusRange`, but there's one subtle behavioral difference: the request-level methods above are _additive_, so for example you don't have to include `2XX` in the request-level pattern if it's already allowed per the settings.

 ### Inspecting the Response Before Deserializing